-The main problem with quota sampling is that it creates a layer of opacity around the precise re-weighting methods used to make the poll as representative as possible of the target population – an operation called “redressement” in French.
-Polling institutes develop their own “in-house” methods for doing so, and then sit on it like some kind of industrial secret.
+The main problem with quota sampling is that it creates a layer of opacity around the precise re-weighting methods used to make the poll as representative as possible of the target population – an operation called “redressement” in the jargon of French polling institutes, which develop their own “in-house” methods for doing so, and then sit on it like some kind of industrial secret.

-The points made above are all present on the Francophone Wikipedia entry for opinion polls.
+Issues with non-random quota samples are discussed in detail in the Francophone Wikipedia entry for opinion polls.
 The entry has multiple issues to do with its sources and the balance of its sections, but it otherwise makes a good read on the topic of why opinion polling is a problematic source of information, especially when it comes to voting behaviour.
 And if you need an example of a recent opinion poll to illustrate how black-boxed polling methodology is, here’s one.